100k skins: Reflections on the Winamp Skin Museum’s upload flow

 To support users with large collections, we need to ensure that users can process their whole collection without needing to take an action for each skin.
 To enable this, the museum provides an upload flow where users can drag in whole directories, including nested directories.
 From there, the rest of the flow is automated.
 The user is shown which skins we would like them to upload and may click a single button to initiate that upload.
 As the upload progresses, they are given a progress bar for each, giving them a realtime overview of the progress and stage of each skin upload.

-This stark departure from every other skin curation website, which would feature an upload page where you could click to upload a single file, and then be asked to provide metadata about that file (name, descriptions, category, etc.) before clicking submit.
+This is a stark departure from every other skin curation website, which generally featured an upload page where you could click to upload a single file, and then be asked to provide metadata about that file (name, descriptions, category, etc.) before clicking submit.

 Make it fast